 Cloud computing is a mechanism by which computing resources are available online.
 The computer resources can be in the form of data centers, processors, system-level software, or application-level software.
 These resources are shared and available on-demand.
 These resources can be either publicly available or private (for use only within an organization).

-What do these levels mean for a Small Business or a Startup?
+Importance of Cloud Computing levels mean for a Small Business or a Startup

 The management of this Virtual hardware is the headache of the infrastructure layer service provider.
 Thus additional human resources who manage IT infrastructure may not be required in-house.